eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 ```
 ## Decoy digests

-By default, library doesn't add decoy digests to the issued SD-JWT.
+By default, the library doesn't add decoy digests to the issued SD-JWT.
-If issuer wants to use digests, it can do so using the DSL.
+If an issuer wants to use digests, it can do so using the DSL.

-DSL functions that mark a container comprised of potentially selectively disclosable
+DSL functions that mark a container composed of potentially selectively disclosable
 elements, such as `sdJwt{}`, `structured{}` e.t,c, accept
 an optional parameter named `minimumDigests: Int? = null`.

-The issuer can use this parameter in order to set the minimum  number of digests
+The issuer can use this parameter to set the minimum number of digests
 for the immediate level of this container.
 Library will make sure that
 the underlying digests array will have at minimum a length equal to `digestNumberHint`.